Puppet-Finland/duplicity/README.md

       hour     => 0,
       minute   => 30,
     }

+The $max_full_backups parameter tells duplicity to only keep around that many full backups and their associated incrementals.

 The $basename parameter is used to ensure the that full and incremental backups go into the same directory on S3.